rafawo/winutils-rs/README.md

 - [**0.2.0 Mar 15, 2019**](https://crates.io/crates/winutils-rs/0.2.0)
   - Cleaned up and fixed documentation
-  - Renamed error codes `ResultCode` to `WinResultCode`
+  - Renamed error codes enumeration from `ResultCode` to `WinResultCode`
 - [**0.1.6 Mar 15, 2019**](https://crates.io/crates/winutils-rs/0.1.6)
-  - Contains the oldest stable set of windows utilties
+  - Contains the oldest stable set of windows utilities
   - Error code definitions added from winerror.h in the Windows 10 SDK, ***no HRESULT definitions***
 - [**0.1.5 Jan 8, 2019**](https://crates.io/crates/winutils-rs/0.1.5)
   - **YANKED, DO NOT USE**